Asbestos in Gold Coast Apartment Fire Doors: Why Your Locksmith Is Warning You Before Drilling

 If you’re on the Gold Coast and your locksmith has raised an asbestos concern, we can help you risk-rank the door before work proceeds.

-- the existing lock/handle area (front + latch edge)
+- The existing lock/handle area (front + latch edge)